All Episodes

 I was involved.

-But there was another paragraph going after gave him really broad authority to go after anything related.
+But there was another paragraph going after, gave him really broad authority to go after anything related.

 Somebody was killed.

-There's politic you know, there's this political connections.
+You know, there's political connections.

 Hopefully, you would never want something like this to be true.